Sleep Position During Pregnancy: What the Science Says

 If you are pregnant and reading this after another rough night, here is what the research translates to in practical terms.

-After 28 weeks, your going-to-sleep position matters more than what you do during the rest of the night.
+After 28 weeks, your going-to-sleep position matters more than what happens during the rest of the night.
 If you wake up on your back at 3 a.m., roll to your side and go back to sleep.
 What matters is how you settle down when you first close your eyes and what you do when you consciously reposition during the night.

 Left or right side both work.
 Pick the one that is more comfortable.
 If you have been forcing yourself onto your left side only and it is making sleep harder, you can stop.
 Both sides are considered equally safe based on current evidence.